hyurl/modelar/README.md

 dependencies technically, but if you want to use Modelar, you have to install them manually, just install what you need, and leave others alone.

-Modelar is still in developing period, and more database will be supported in the future version.
+Modelar is still in developing, more databases will be supported in future versions.

 ## What can I do with this module?